if4health/siteTech4Health-s-Backend/README.md

 # IF4Health Site Management

+maded by André Del Mestre, I just inserted projects's crud and updated some files.

 ![](https://if4health.netlify.app/logo/opt-if4health-halfsize.png)

 This is my 4th Node.JS project.
 The goal of this project is to learn how to build my application with Docker containers.
 Most of Cloud Free services support Docker container for deploying webapps.
 Once I intend to publish this tool online, I need to understand how to deploy an application online for real.